 In this tutorial, we will show you how to install and configuration of phpMyAdmin on your Ubuntu 16.04.
 For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
 It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install phpMyAdmin on Ubuntu 16.04

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 Next, run the commands below to enable

 Step 3.
 Install phpMyAdmin on Ubuntu 16.04 LTS (Xenial Xerus).